 Difficulty: Easy to moderate

 This morning we simply take a shuttle bus up to the mysterious city of Machu Picchu.
 The bus leaves us in front of the gates of the ancient site, which we enter for the best early morning photo opportunities!
-Then you enjoy a 2 and a half hour guided visit of the so called "Lost City of the Incas"!
-Afterwards you have an opportunity to climb either the peak of Wayna Picchu (45 minutes up and the same time back) or Machu Picchu Mountain (1 hour, 30 minutes up and down) on your own to take some panoramic pictures of Machu Picchu!
-This Machu Picchu tour finishes by an afternoon descend to the town of Aguas Calientes, here you can enjoy some inca leisure activities; and after take the train back to Cusco, where we arrive by evening.
+Then you enjoy a 2 and a half hour guided visit the "Lost City of the Incas"!
+Afterwards you have an opportunity to climb either the peak of Wayna Picchu (45 minutes up and the same time back) or Machu Picchu Mountain (1 hour, 30 minutes up and down) on your own to take some panoramic pictures of Machu Picchu Peru!
+The 5 day Inca Trail finishes with an afternoon descend to the town of Aguas Calientes, here you can enjoy some inca leisure activities; and after take the train back to Cusco, where we arrive by evening.

 Meal budget: Please allow USD 20-50 for meals not included.

 Single room: Please note that if you have booked the "Single room" option for this trek, you also receive your own single tent.

 Local flights: No local flights are included in any of our Inca Trail packages!